lwc/moa/README.md

 }
 ```

-For a full list of field types and their behaviours, see SOMEURL
+- For a full list of field types and their behaviours, see the Moa\Types namespace
+- Indexes may also be defined
+- Domain objects can also specify the database they want to persist to

 ### Querying